NSCI 323 Foundational Neuroscience Units: 3.00

 NSCI 483 Neurobiology of Learning and Memory Units: 3.00

-An exploration of brain systems underlying how the we learn and remember, and how they become disordered.
+An exploration of brain systems underlying how we learn and remember, and how they become disordered.
 Online multimedia modules and study of cutting edge research articles reveal how modern techniques and ideas are driving neuroscience forward.
 Requires interviewing a person with a disorder in order to learn to advocate for them in society.

-Requirements: Minimum 4th year (Level 4) standing and one of [(PHGY 215/3.0 and PHGY 216/3.0); PSYC 271/3.0; PHGY 214/6.0; PHGY 210/6.0].
 For LISC and BCHM Honours students Level 4 and registration in a LISC or BCHM Major or Specialization Plan and a GPA of 2.5

 Offering Faculty: Faculty of Health Sciences